ulybyshev/Green-Kubo_solver/readme.txt

 	Format:
 	#binsize   bin_error/initial_error

 	bin_error is statistical error calculated after data binning, initial error is ordinary statistical error.
-This ration in the limit of large binsize is equal to autocorrelation length.
+This ratio, in the limit of large binsize, is equal to autocorrelation length.

 5)	delta_function_c=_VALUE_T.txt